 Inferred to occur from 300 to 800 m above sea level in the WCP bot close to sea level in the east of the range

 Males fly across and close to the water surface, regularly landing on perch lengthwise, usually horizontally along twigs or reed stems.
 Perch close to the water.
-Females often among males over water but sometimes in bushes or among tall grass some metres from the water.
+Females often among males over water but sometimes in bushes or among tall grass some meters from the water.
 Females often among males over water but sometimes in bushesor among tall grass some metresfrom the water.

 Further reading and information